Ctrl-X/Siribro/README.md

 * `checkOnServer()`
 ```

+It your custom handler you can use the `siribro.answers[]` array to get an answer from the user

-There is virtually no limit in what you could do ( display something in your website during a walkthrough, do a background action,etc)
+There is virtually no limit in what you could do ( display something on your website during a walkthrough, do a background action,etc)

 The only thing to remember is to call `siribro.next();` at the end of your action to resume the discussion flow.